-A candidate who request for a copy of his/her certificate shall be required to pay the required fee and submit a police report on loss of such document and copy of public announcement notification.
+A candidate who requests for a copy of his/her certificate shall be required to pay the requiredfee and submit a police report on loss of such document and copy of public announcement notification.

-(vi) Appeal fee and late lodgment of appeal fee

-A candidate who wishes to appeal against examination results or any penalty imposed shall be required to pay for the service accompanied with a lodgment of appeal form.
-Similarly, a candidate who lodges an appeal after the stipulated period shall be charged late lodgment of appeal fee.
+(vi) Appeal fee and late lodgement of appeal fee A who wishes to candidate appeal against examination results or any penalty imposedshall be required to pay for the serviceaccompanied with a lodgement of appeal form.
+Similarly, a candidate who lodges an appeal after the stipulated period shall be charged late lodgement of appeal fee.